omrib787/CNN-Drone-detection-software/README.md

-# 🧠 Image Classification Using ResNet Features + Random Forest
+# Image Classification Using ResNet Features + Random Forest

-This project implements an image classification pipeline that combines **deep feature extraction using a pretrained ResNet50 model** with traditional machine learning classifiers.
-After extensive testing, the **Random Forest classifier** outperformed other models (SVM, Decision Tree, etc.) in both accuracy and stability.
+This project implements an image classification pipeline that combines deep feature extraction using a pretrained ResNet50 model with traditional machine learning classifiers.
+After extensive testing, the Random Forest classifier outperformed other models (SVM, Decision Tree, etc.) in both accuracy and stability.

 ---

-## 🎯 Objective
+## Objective

 To design and evaluate a hybrid image classification system that leverages pretrained deep learning models for feature extraction and classical machine learning methods for final classification.
 The goal was to achieve high accuracy on a custom multi-class image dataset.

 ---

-## 🛠️ Technologies Used
+## Technologies Used

 - Python 3.x
-- PyTorch (`torch`, `torchvision`)
+- PyTorch (torch, torchvision)
 - Scikit-learn
 - NumPy, Matplotlib, Pillow
 - Tkinter (for GUI)